holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 3. `net`: A network namespace is a virtualisation of the network stack, with its own network devices, IP routing tables, firewall rules and ports.
 When a network namespace is created the only network interface that is created is the loopback interface, which is down until brought up.
-Each network interface whether physical or virtual, can only reside in one namespace, but can be moved between namespaces.
+Each network interface, whether physical or virtual, can only reside in one namespace, but can be moved between namespaces.

-    When the last process in a network namespace terminates, the namespace will be destroyed and destroy any virtual interfaces within it and move any physical network devices back to the initial network namespace, not the process parent.
+    When the last process in a network namespace terminates, the namespace will be destroyed, destroy any virtual interfaces within it, and move any physical network devices back to the initial network namespace, not the process parent.

     **Docker and Network Namespaces**